-Dark side of humanity is in reference to evilness that has been allowed to penetrate lives rather than adhering to the Unadulterated (Pure) Word of God.
-There is an erosion of the godly values that once flourished!
+Dark side of humanity is in reference to evilness that has been allowed to penetrate lives rather than adhering to the Unadulterated (Pure) Word of God; with an erosion of the godly values that once flourished!

 There is an adverse cultural drift that seeks to undermine all that represents a godly environment; flaunting its wings to overshadow humanity with its spreading of unrighteousness.

 Prophet Isaiah uttered a significant warning that is very much in evidence today: Woe to them that call evil good and good evil; that put darkness for light and light for darkness; that put bitter for sweet and sweet for bitter!
-Woe to them that are wise in their own eyes, and prudent in their own sight (Isaiah 5:20-21).
+Woe to them that are wise in their own eyes and prudent in their own sight (Isaiah 5:20-21).

 Which justify the wicked for reward and take away the righteousness of the righteous from him (Isaiah 5:23).
-The evilness of man has ventured into an attempt to diminish the surety of God's Word; to usher in ungodly influences, with no thought given towards the Judgment of God being a consequence, if continued.
+The evilness of man is attempting to diminish the surety of God's Word; to usher in ungodly influences, with no thought given towards the Judgment of God, if continued!

 Scripture reveals God's response (through the prophet Isaiah) towards those who turned the tables of righteousness towards the dark side of humanity: Therefore as the fire devours the stubble, and the flame consumes the chaff, so their root shall be as rottenness, and their blossom shall go up as dust; because they have cast away the law of the Lord of hosts, and despised the word of the Holy of Israel (Isaiah 5:24).

-Darkness denotes absence of moral or spiritual values, a state of enlightenment stemming from evil characteristics, being destitute of light.
-There is an abundance of evil that stems from its beginning in the Garden of Eden, through the serpent (an agent of Satan), undermining the Word of God, with the end result being disobedience which affected all of mankind.
+Darkness denotes absence of moral or spiritual values, a state of enlightenment stemming from evil characteristics and being destitute of light.
+There is an abundance of evil that stems from its beginning in the Garden of Eden, through the serpent (an agent of Satan), undermining the Word of God, with the end result being disobedience which affected all of mankind!